|

 What Is Addiction

 Addiction is a complex disease of the brain and the body.
 Addiction manifests through the compulsive use of one or more substances, despite the potentially harmful consequences to your health and social life.
-The condition disrupts the healthy function of certain regions of the brain that is responsible for motivation, judgment, reward, memory, and learning.
+The condition disrupts the healthy function of specific brain regions responsible for motivation, judgment, reward, memory, and learning.

-Individuals with severe substance use disorder develop such an intense focus on both using and thinking about a certain substance(s), such as drugs or alcohol, that their entire life begins to revolve around it.
-Addiction can not only damage their health and overall life, but also their family, relationships, workplaces, schools, neighborhoods, and communities.
-Even when they are aware of these consequences and don’t intend to cause harm, they keep using the substance.
+Individuals with severe substance use disorder develop such an intense focus on using and thinking about a particular substance(s), such as drugs or alcohol, that their entire lives revolve around it.
+Addiction can damage their health, overall energy, family, relationships, workplaces, schools, neighborhoods, and communities.
+They keep using the substance even when they know these consequences and don’t intend to cause harm.
 Substance use and abuse is the leading cause of preventable premature deaths and illnesses in the US.

-While for many addiction is spiraling out of control, it doesn’t have to lead to lifelong suffering or become fatal.
+While addiction is spiraling out of control for many, it doesn’t have to lead to lifelong suffering or become fatal.
 There are effective treatment options available.
-Recovery and living a productive, healthy and happy life after is possible.
-Addiction can also be prevented.
-The combination of professional help, as well as support from family, friends, and peers, is helpful, if not essential for successful recovery and prevention.
+Recovery and living a productive, healthy, and happy life are possible.
+Additionally, addiction is preventable with professional help, and support from family, friends, and peers is helpful, if not essential, for successful recovery and prevention.
 (1, 2, 3)

 People Can Develop an Addiction to: